CMS Certification Process: A Guide for Healthcare Facilities

 4. Explaining Requirements

-Providers and suppliers are advised on federal regulations that enable them to qualify to participate in Medicare/Medicaid programs.
+Providers and suppliers are advised on federal regulations regarding qualifications to participate in Medicare/Medicaid programs.
 They’re given information on the standards of care consistent with CoPs and CfCs.
 Certain types of facilities, such as skilled nursing facilities, must meet staff education requirements.
 This involves staff and resident educational programs, which are mandated by the Social Security Act.

 Stay in the Know About the Latest CMS Requirements

 CMS certification may feel like a long and daunting process, but learning about it and related topics doesn’t have to be.
-Get the expertise and answers you need, when you need them, with our free compliance insights and resources.
+Get the expertise and answers you need, when you need them, with our free healthcare compliance resources.

 Stay in the know